 2. Work flexibility can lead to greater happiness

 More than three-quarters of professionals (77 percent) who can work where and when they want are most productive are putting in more hours now than three years ago.
 Despite longer workdays, 46 percent report higher job satisfaction.
+Managers are noticing the importance of remote work too, with 79 percent of managers seeing increased productivity when their teams work remotely.

 3. Some would sacrifice salary for more remote time